 Step 1: Gather Your Tools and Cleaning Ingredients

 To avoid the hassle of going back and forth while cleaning, you should consider gathering all your tools and cleaning ingredients before you head on to clean the stain.
-This won’t only save you time, but it’ll also make you focus your efforts on getting the job before the stain dries and become more stubborn.
+This won’t only save you time but also make you focus your efforts on getting the job before the stain dries and becomes more stubborn.

-Luckily, all the items that you’ll need to remove pet urine stains from the carpet might be around the house and available at grocery stores.
+Luckily, all the items you’ll need to remove dog urine stains from the carpet might be around the house and available at grocery stores.
 Here’s a list of all the items you’ll need for the cleanup:

-- Gloves and Facemasks: These will help you avoid coming in direct contact with the urine and also mask the smell to an extent if you’re grossed out.
+- Gloves and Facemasks will help you avoid direct contact with the urine and mask the smell if you’re grossed out.

 - Soft-bristle Carpet Brush: The best way to spread and scrub any cleaning solution on the carpet is by using a carpet brush or any other brush with soft bristles.
-However, if you don’t have one on you, you can use any old toothbrush to get the job done.
+However, if you don’t have one, you can use any old toothbrush to get the job done.